top of page

 Because the high quality listening environments provided by good control rooms by default, lend them selves to good vocal recording spaces.

-With this in mind Mairéad went the extra mile and extended the acoustic treatment to provide an ideal space for recording vocals.
+With this in mind Mairéad went the extra mile and extended the acoustic treatment in the control room area of the studio to provide an ideal space for recording vocals.

 Even before MÓR Sound was officially launched word started to spread among colleagues and work began to flow in from a much wider community;

-Story Tellers, Playwrights, Poets, Musicians, Corporate Training etc.
+Story Tellers, Artists, Playwrights, Poets, Musicians, Corporate Training etc.

 The space was designed in consultation with Irish Acoustics